 Disposable Bag Policies: The Food Council is moving forward with a progressive approach on bag issues after taking a hardline position opposing plastic bag bans.
 We believe a solution to improving sustainability and solid waste management efforts can be achieved through a carefully crafted bag bill and if implemented properly, the results can have favorable environmental benefits, cut down on the usage of bags, and generate funds for an environmental cause while having little negative impact on retailers.
 As more municipalities consider their own actions on single-use bags, the Food Council evaluated the bag debate through a strategic planning process and recognized now is the time to implement a statewide uniform standard with specific perimeters.

-After much research, member input and strong consideration, NJFC is supporting A-3671 which is moving through the NJ Legislature.
-The bill has been amended significantly and now closely mirrors a program implemented in Montgomery County, MD.
+NJFC is supporting A-3267/S-2600 which have been introduced in the NJ Legislature.
+The bills closely mirror a program implemented in Montgomery County, MD.
 The findings demonstrate that a carefully crafted bag fee can have the intended environmental benefit while having little negative impact on retailers.

 NJFC is still vehemently opposed to any local action in this area.